elixir-europe/sco-community/docs/pages/tools/index.md

 # Benchmarking analysis tools for single-cell and spatial omics data

 As single-cell and spatial technologies continue to advance, an increasing number of analysis tools become available to researchers.
 Consequently, there is a growing need for datasets and methods that support systematic benchmarking and evaluation of these tools.
-Validating and benchmarking analysis tools for single-cell measurements is part of the "Eleven grand challenges in single-cell data science" [[*Lähnemann et al. (2020)*](https://pubmed.ncbi.nlm.nih.gov/32033589/)].
+Validating and benchmarking analysis tools for single-cell measurements has been listed as one of the "Eleven grand challenges in single-cell data science" by [*Lähnemann et al. (2020)*](https://pubmed.ncbi.nlm.nih.gov/32033589/).

+The ELIXIR Single-Cell Omics Community facilitates benchmarks, sets standards of evaluation, and engages with the community to benchmark particular tasks.
+For example, we organized [*SpaceHack 2.0*] (https://www.denbi.de/de-nbi-events/1608-spacehack-2-0) which included the following focus areas, among others:
+-  investigating evaluation metric (e.g. ARI, NMI) with a focus on novel metrics and qualitative interpretation
+-  community benchmarking via Omnibenchmark
+-  reference datasets across technologies (e.g. Visum, Xenium, Slide-seq, MERFISH) and tissues (e.g. DLPFC, hippocampus, olfactory bulb, liver)

+This page provides a brief introduction to benchmarking infrastructures and datasets.

 <!--
 It is crucial to establish benchmarking platforms [[*Mangul et al. (2019)*](https://www.nature.com/articles/s41467-019-09406-4), [*Decamps et al. (2021)*](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04381-4), [OpenEBench](https://openebench.bsc.es/), [Omnibenchmark](https://omnibenchmark.pages.uzh.ch/omb-site/), [*Knight et al. (2023)*](https://pubmed.ncbi.nlm.nih.gov/36847692/)] and datasets [[*Tian et al. (2018)*](https://www.refine.bio/experiments/SRP155039/designing-a-single-cell-rna-sequencing-benchmark-dataset-to-compare-protocols-and-analysis-methods-rnamix-sort-seq), [Refine.bio](https://www.refine.bio/)] in order to create a controlled environment for the validation of bioinformatics tools in the field of single-cell omics analysis.